mpusch88/listerify/README.md

 # Listerify

-Listerify is a Python script that uses the Spotify API to save Spotify playlists to a CSV file.
+Listerify is a Python script that uses the Spotify API to save tracks from Spotify playlists.
+(WIP)

 ## Requirements